realodix/dessert-dev/README.md

 - `should($actual)`
 - `verify($actual)`

+Write test cases and test methods as usual, just switch to `Assert::that()` to write your assertions.
 Use the one that best fits your test naming convention, or all.
-They share the same behavior & syntax:
+They share the same behavior & syntax.

 For the full list of **assertions**, please refer to [PHPUnit Assertions](https://phpunit.readthedocs.io/en/9.5/assertions.html) documentation.